 Life seemingly gets more and more complicated all the time.
 Although technology has in countless ways made life simpler, it also has increased the number of tasks we can tackle and perform from just about anywhere.
 Where once a car drive was a means only to get from Point A to Point B, cell phones now permit an opportunity to do business, check on the family via Facetime or Skype, or simply keep up with social media while traveling.
-This has created the very significant danger of the distracted Jackson Mississippi driver who attempts to do these things while driving or stopped at a stop sign or light.
+This has created a very significant danger for the distracted Jackson Mississippi driver who attempts to do these things while driving or stopped at a stop sign or light.
 It is important to follow the state texting laws in order to keep yourself and others safe while on the road.

 According to the National Highway Traffic Safety Administration, 10% of serious or fatal incidents and 17% of minor injuries that occurred in an accident happened because the driver was distracted.
 In fact, in 2011, 3,331 people died due to distracted driving.

 These statistics make it clear that Mississippi, as well as other states throughout our country, have to take action against distracted driving.
 After all, they realize that distracted driving is the leading cause of traffic collisions.
 As the name implies, distracted driving is any activity or behavior that displaces the attention of the driver of a motor vehicle from the act of driving.
 Some examples of distracted driving include eating while driving, interacting with other people in the car, or changing the audio reception.
 However, by far, the single most dangerous form of distracted driving involves texting.

 The Unique Dangers of Texting